wp-plugins/salesforce-wordpress-to-lead/readme.txt

 * Fix in backend security, preventing XSS hack in the backend.

 = 1.0.4 =
-* CSS fix for when sidebar widget and contactform are on the same page.
+* CSS fix for when sidebar widget and contact form are on the same page.

 = 1.0.3 =
 * Fix in email verification.